-Feast Your Eyes On The Old London Bridge
+Feast Your Eyes on the Model of Old London Bridge

 Built between 1176 and 1209, it was the first to be built in stone and masterminded by Peter of Colechurch.

-Sketch by Claes Von Visscher of London Bridge c.1616
+Detail from Claes Von Visscher of London Bridge c.1616 (Wikimedia Creative Commons)

 To say it must’ve been astonishing to London onlookers is something of an understatement.
 It had 19 huge arches, leap-frogging across the churning river and by the 1400s there were 200 houses built along it.

 Thankfully, you don’t just have to imagine it.
-You can actually feast your eyes on the Old London Bridge inside a City of London church; St Magnus the Martyr.
+You can actually feast your eyes on the Old London Bridge inside St Magnus the Martyr.

 St Magnus the Martyr